By Antonio Malara

 For the afternoon the plan was to follow a teacher lesson.
 That was like back to school, so it was boring.
 But there’s was a surprise after the lesson when we were going to leave the University.
 Another student offered to being our guide for another couple of hours, he wanted to show us the MIT which was just a few metro stops from there.
 I was upset at the beginning but then I found out that I was totally wrong.

-The last thing we do all together during the day it was the “Duck Tour”.
+The last thing we did all together during the day it was the “Duck Tour”.
 I’m talking about a cool ride with an amphibious vehicle.
-I think those are former military vehicles, they looks like a tank with wheels, no glass on the windows or stuff like that.
-They took us around the city with the drivers who’s also a comedian (at least our was a funny guy).
+I think those were former military vehicles, they looks like a tank with wheels, no glass on the windows or stuff like that.
+They took us around the city with the drivers who was also a comedian (at least our was a funny guy).
 The best part was when the truck got in the water, it was a cool experience.
-To be honest at the beginning I underestimate this tour, I thought it was the typical product for tourists.
-At the end from that truck we had a different view in the city because we were higher than other trucks and because it’s amphibious, we had an unusual view of the city by the sea.
+To be honest at the beginning I underestimated this tour, I thought it was the typical product for tourists.
+At the end from that truck we had a different view of the city because we were higher than other trucks and because it was amphibious, we had an unusual view of the skyline by the sea.

 As you may know I love to walk, so I found in Boston the perfect soulmate for this.
 The City center can be visited without using transportations.
 With my sister I went in all the place I already been (like the waterfront) and I also enjoyed new ones.
 I noticed that in Boston there are lots of modern building besides the old ones.
 This characteristic thing was present in many parts of the city.
 Maybe is also for this reason that one of my favorite part of the city was Copley Square and the area around it.
 In fact there you can find the Boston Public Library, a big mall, and a couple of blocks away there’s Newbury St, which is the shopping street. (this is also a parallel road of Boylston St. which was object of a terrorist attack in 2013).
 Of course the Trinity Church is near a modern building.